 Fortunately, it’s simple to tie and quickly done in adverse weather conditions or on the gyrating cockpit of a boat.
 Another knot to consider is the Duncan Loop Knot – sometimes incorrectly named the Uni-Knot.

 • Make a loop in the heavier line and run about 10-feet of the lighter line through the loop.

-- Make ten tightly wrapped turns.
+• Make ten tightly wrapped turns.
 Feed the tag end back through the loop and exit the loop the same as it entered.

-- Hold the light line and pull on both ends of the heavy line to slide the wraps to the end of the loop.
+• Hold the light line and pull on both ends of the heavy line to slide the wraps to the end of the loop.
 Pull the knot tight to complete the Albright Knot.